Rick's Daily Tips

 Note: The links in this post are affiliate links.

-Question from Bruce: Rick, I have an old Windows XP computer and there’s data on its hard drive that I need to keep.
+Question from Bruce: Rick, I have an old Windows XP computer with a bad power supply and there’s data on its hard drive that I really need to access.

-Can I turn that old drive into an external hard drive to retrieve the data, or is it more complicated than that?
+Can I pull that drive from the machine and retrieve the data from it using a different PC, or is it more complicated than that?

 I was told that the hard drive in that computer is still working but the rest of the machine is toast.